-In addition to scientific contributions, he has also made contributions to energy policy.
-Leveraging his experience in industrial and academic research, Sang Cheol served as a panelist on Trans-Pacific Sustainability Dialogue, led by Mr. Ban Ki-moon, former Secretary-General of UN, and as a fellow on Stanford Emerging Technology Review, Dr. Condoleezza Rice, former US Secretary of State.
-Sang Cheol is passionate about contributing to communities within and beyond Stanford, having served as a student leader, committee member and peer reviewer.
-Sang Cheol has been awarded with numerous accolades for his contributions in research and to the community, including MRS Graduate Student Award and ECS Daniel Cubicciotti Student Award.
+Recognizing that policy is crucial to accelerate the development and deployment of technologies, Sang Cheol has recently become involved in energy policy.
+Leveraging his experience in industrial and academic research, Sang Cheol served as a panelist on Trans-Pacific Sustainability Dialogue, led by Mr. Ban Ki-moon, former Secretary-General of United Nations (UN), and as a fellow on Stanford Emerging Technology Review, led by Dr. Condoleezza Rice, former US Secretary of State.
+Sang Cheol is also passionate about contributing to communities within and beyond Stanford, having served as a student leader, committee member and peer reviewer.
+Sang Cheol has been awarded with numerous accolades for his contributions in research and to the community, including Materials Research Society (MRS) Graduate Student Award and Electrochemical Society (ECS) Daniel Cubicciotti Student Award.

 Postdoctoral Researcher- Stanford University w/ Prof. Steven Chu (2023-Present)